 8.3.1.8.aa5 GCR BlockAckReq variant

-The TID_INFO subfield of the BAR Control field of the GCR BlockAckReq frame contains the TID for which a BlockAck frame is requested.
+The TID_INFO subfield of the BAR Control field of the GCR BlockAckReq frame is set to zero(#3092).

 The BAR Information field of the GCR BlockAckReq frame contains the Block Ack Starting Sequence Control subfield and GCR Group Address, as shown in Figure 8-aa2.
 The Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield contains the sequence number of the first MSDU or A-MSDU for which this BlockAckReq frame is sent.
 The Fragment Number subfield of the Block Ack Starting Sequence Control subfield is set to 0.